 ‘Chance dominates the game’.
-This conclusionary remark to C. Reep and B. Benjamin’s 1968 study ‘Skill and Chance in Association Football’ stood, until relatively recently, as received wisdom - the phrase deemed self-evident and its veracity left unquestioned.
-Predictions based on statistics were a folly they said; the sport was ‘too fluid, too unpredictable’.
+This conclusionary remark to C. Reep and B. Benjamin’s 1968 study ‘Skill and Chance in Association Football’ stood until relatively recently as received wisdom, the phrase was deemed self-evident and its veracity left unquestioned.
+Predictions based on statistics were a folly they said, the sport was ‘too fluid, too unpredictable’.

 Although referencing football – specifically, the English variety - the sentiment was also thought applicable to sport more generally.
-Because eye-catching qualities like creativity, passion, and flair, are very difficult to quantify, the consensus was that judgement of sporting prowess was best left in the hands of those trained and well versed in said sport - in the majority of cases, former players.
-Certainly, the very notion that statisticians had anything to contribute in terms of team selection, acquisition, or even strategy was considered laughable and given little countenance.
+Because eye-catching qualities like creativity, passion and flair are difficult to quantify, the consensus was that judgement of sporting prowess was best left in the hands of those trained and well-versed in said sport - in the majority of cases, former players.
+Certainly, the very notion that statisticians had anything to contribute in terms of team selection, acquisition, or even strategy was considered laughable and given little consideration.

 Statistical Analysis, the Roots

-In the UK this began to change in the 1990s, when - as documented in the New Statesmen - undergrads at Lancaster University were tasked with an in-depth analysis goal-scoring probability in a hypothetical football match.
-While rudimentary in its technique, the analysis attracted the attention of more senior statisticians, namely Stuart Coles, who then expanded on the students' findings, his work changing permanently the way researchers thought about the game.
+In the UK this began to change in the 1990s, when - as documented in the New Statesmen - undergrads at Lancaster University analysed, in-depth, goal-scoring probability in a hypothetical football match.
+While rudimentary in its technique, the analysis attracted the attention of more senior statisticians, namely Stuart Coles, who then expanded on the students' findings.
+His resultant work was to have far-reaching consequences.